How To Shoot And Fire

 *Mind you, steel ball bearings are also very cheap; 1/2p each, so not a massive expense...

-But before you do anything: THINK ABOUT SAFETY FIRST:
+But before you do anything: THINK ABOUT YOUR CATAPULT SAFETY FIRST:

-It is very important to think of a catapult just like any other weapon - any catapult, if used in an unsafe and irresponsible manner, will very easily injure, maim and even kill a human.
+It is very important to think of abut safety just like any other weapon - any weapon if used in an unsafe and irresponsible manner, will very easily injure, maim and even kill a human.

 They are most definitely not toys - especially when you consider that they are specifically designed to hurl a projectile at some very impressive speed with an inertia that will do some serious damage.